LiaScript/docs/README.md

 ```)
 `````

+    --{{3}}--
-As mentioned in the code, try to avoid this, since it generates ugly Markdown code on GitHub or on any other Markdown-interpreter/editor.
-But you can also use a code-block, which contains information about syntax highlighting and a macro, that defines the title.
-The part within the code-block is then simply passed to the macro as the last and multi-line parameter.
+As mentioned in the code, it is advised to avoid this approach because it generates unattractive Markdown code on platforms like GitHub or other Markdown interpreters/editors.
+However, you can utilize a code block that includes information about syntax highlighting along with a macro defining the title.
+The content within the code block is then passed to the macro as the last multi-line parameter.

+      {{3}}
 ````` markdown
 <!--
 link:   https://pannellum.org/css/style.css